-With fifteen years of experience in the cultural and heritage sector, this portfolio showcases a selection of collaborative creative projects undertaken during that time.
+With sixteen years of experience in the cultural and heritage sector, this portfolio showcases a selection of collaborative creative projects undertaken during that time.
 For further information, contact us on our Contacts page.

 Projects & Activities

 Fr.
 Browne Museum Project with Office of Public Works at Emo Court, Co.
 Laois.

 Exhibition Researcher and Curator for compilation of an exciting new permanent museum exhibition on the life and works of Fr.
 Frank Browne at Emo Court, Co.
 Laois.